Revanth2233/Revanth2233/README.md

 ---

-*Open to full-time opportunities in Full Stack .NET / Backend / Data Engineering roles.*
+*Open to full-time opportunities in Full Stack .NET / Backend.*